 To support preemptive multi-threading, base-hw requires a hardware timer.
 The timer is programmed with the time slice length of the currently executed thread.
 Once the programmed timeout elapses, the timer device generates an interrupt that is handled by the kernel.
-Similarly to interrupt controllers, there exist a variety of different timer devices for different CPUs.
-Therefore, base-hw contains different timer drivers.
-The timer drivers are located at src/core/spec/<spec>/timer\driver.h where <spec> refers to the timer variant.
+Similarly to interrupt controllers, there exist a variety of different timer devices for different hardware platforms.
+Therefore, base-hw features a variety of timer drivers.
+The selection of the timer driver for a given board follows the same pattern as the definition of the Board::Pic type.
+The board-specific board.h file defines a Board::Timer type that is mapped to one of the available drivers.
+For example, the pbxa9/board.h file includes spec/arm/cortex_a9_private_timer.h, which contains the definition of Board::Timer.

-The in-kernel handler of the timer interrupt invokes the thread scheduler (src/core/k-ernel/cpu\scheduler.h).
+The in-kernel handler of the timer interrupt invokes the thread scheduler (src/core/k-ernel/cpu_scheduler.h).
 The scheduler maintains a list of so-called scheduling contexts where each context refers to a thread.
 Each time the kernel is entered, the scheduler is updated with the passed duration.
 When updated, it takes a scheduling decision by making the next to-be-executed thread the head of the list.
 At kernel exit, the control is passed to the user-level thread that corresponds to the head of the scheduler list.